Last Updated on October 23, 2022 by Oddmund Groette

-- Gold futures: This is one of the most common ways to trade gold, whether for speculation or to get the physical asset.
+- Gold futures: This is one of the most common ways to trade gold, whether for speculation or to get a physical asset.
 Futures contracts are standardized for quantity and quality, but their price is driven by market forces.

 - Gold options: Similar to gold futures, but unlike futures, there is no obligation to execute the contract.
-Options gives the right (but no obligation) to exchange either physical gold or gold futures at a specific price on a specific date.
+Options give the right (but no obligation) to exchange either physical gold or gold futures at a specific price on a specific date.

 - Gold stocks: You can participate in the gold market through gold stocks.
 These are stocks of companies that mine or process gold.